 Andrew I. Faile is Acting Commissioner for Patents, where he manages and leads the Patents organization as its chief operating officer.

 Mr. Faile's permanent role is Deputy Commissioner for Patents, where he is responsible for managing and leading the Patent Business Unit’s Workforce Management, Financial Management, and Planning and Data Analysis divisions, providing business unit executive leadership for workforce management matters, financial management oversight and planning, as well as data analytics.
-Mr. Faile also oversees patent examining functions in technology centers that examine computer architecture and software, and network, multiplexing cable and security technologies, as well as the Project Management Office.
+Mr. Faile also provides executive oversight over patent-examining functions in technology centers that examine in the technologies of computer architecture and software, networking, multiplexing, cable, and security, as well as the Project Management Office.

 Mr. Faile has more than 30 years of experience in patent examining and operations management.
 He was previously the Deputy Commissioner for Patent Operations and, prior to becoming a Deputy Commissioner, served as the Assistant Deputy Commissioner for Patent Operations for the electrical discipline.
 Most recently, as the Deputy Commissioner for Patent Operations, Mr. Faile was responsible for overseeing historic changes implemented in Fiscal Year 2021 that provide updates to patent examination time, application routing, and the patent examiner performance appraisal plan.
 He also led the oversight and coordination of the examining corps to achieve focal pendency goals in Fiscal Years 2019 and 2020.